 Every time you try to do an online transaction you are asked to input an OTP.
 This ensures that nobody but the person whose contact details are in the records can complete the transaction.
 The OTP login process has made the online transaction a reality in the world of virtual shopping.

 This login process helps to assure your users that their data is in safe hands.
 So if your site stores user data or any sensitive content that needs utmost security then this login process is your answer.

-RegistrationMagic always keeps their users a step ahead with respect to form and user data security on your WordPress site.
+RegistrationMagic always keeps its users a step ahead with respect to form and user data security on your WordPress site.

 Refer to WordPress Security Guide to know more